-An easy recipe for classic French Crème Caramel.
-No cream but made with milk and egg yolks for a light dessert, popular in Parisian restaurants.
+An easy recipe for a classic French Crème Caramel – either served as individual portions or a large version.
+No cream but made with whole milk and egg yolks for a light and silky dessert.

 Large Crème Caramel